Frankenstein (2015 film): Plot

-Sometime later, Eddie convinces a friendly prostitute named Wanda (Maya Erskine) to take Adam to a hotel to have sex with him, but Wanda insists that he shower first.
+Sometime later, Eddie convinces a friendly prostitute named Wanda to take Adam to a hotel to have sex with him, but Wanda insists that he shower first.
 After he emerges from the shower, Wanda realizes how extensive his deformities are, so tries to leave.
 Distraught, Adam snaps her spine while trying to prevent her from leaving.
 Eddie, having heard Wanda's screams, enters the room and discovers that she is dead.
 He then angrily beats Adam with his cane.
 Adam ends up accidentally killing Eddie, as well.

 Feeling hopeless and angry, he uses the GPS on Wanda's phone to guide him to the Frankensteins' residence.
 While walking along a highway, Adam encounters two police officers, one of them being Officer Banks, the same officer who shot him in the head several days earlier.
 The officers order Adam to stop.
 Instead, Adam grabs Banks' gun and shoots his partner.
 Banks and Adam recognize each other and Adam shoots Banks in the head.

 Adam encounters the Frankensteins after arriving at their luxurious home.
 Adam attacks Victor, but Elizabeth calms him down.
 They show Adam his true origins and tell him that they named him Adam.
 He is angry to learn that he was created by the Frankensteins and that Victor was already attempting to replace him with another artificially created human.
 While Adam is distracted, Victor knocks him down and injects him with a sedative.
 Victor then attempts to decapitate him with a surgical handsaw while he is unconscious.
 Elizabeth tries to stop Victor by hitting him with a metal tray.
 Victor then swings the saw at her and accidentally slices her neck open.
 Victor flees and Elizabeth quickly bleeds to death.

 Adam takes Elizabeth's body into the nearby woods.
 He solemnly builds a large fire which he uses to immolate both Elizabeth and himself.
 While engulfed in flames, he cries, "I am Adam!"